7 Minimalist Family Blogs That Are Living Clutter-Free and Happy With Kids

 Ready to Give Minimalist Family Living a Try?

-As Joshua Becker highlights in the video above, embracing family minimalism is super beneficial for kids.
+As Joshua Becker highlights in the video above, integrating minimalism into family life is super beneficial for kids.
 Children learn by example.
 Show them from the get-go how to value experiences over stuff.

-Joshua has written a few books on minimalism that you may find helpful on your journey towards a happer life with less stuff.
-His 12-week Uncluttered course (which runs a couple of times a year) is also worth checking out.
+Joshua has written a few books on minimalism that you may find helpful on your journey towards a happier life with less stuff.
+His 12-week Uncluttered course (which runs a few times a year) is also worth checking out.

-They may not always see it as a positive in the moment (especially when their friend has the latest [whatever] and they don’t), but in the long run they’ll appreciate the fact that you opted instead to spend time with them.
+They may not always see it as a positive at the moment (especially when their friend has the latest [whatever] and they don’t), but in the long run, they’ll appreciate the fact that you opted instead to spend time with them.

 A camping trip, for example, has all the necessary ingredients for creating lasting memories.
 If you hate the idea of sleeping in a tent, you could go to the theatre, spend the day at the skate park or explore the city on a red bus.